Academy of Saint Elizabeth: Academy life

-Period 6 12:58 - 1:54

-Period 7 1:56 - 2:51

-The academy runs on a 4-day rotating schedule (A day, B day, C day, and D day).
-Each day, students drop a morning and afternoon class.

-Calendar

-You can find the 2018–2019 school year calendar on the Academy of Saint Elizabeth website posted in the External Links section below.
-The calendar will provide you with what is happening during the school year.

-Daily life

-The school day starts off with homeroom.
+The school day starts with homeroom.
 During homeroom, the students have time to finish homework, talk with friends and teachers, or eat.
 The academy offers breakfast every morning.
-Students wear a uniform every day, [a sweater, polo shirt, skirt, socks, and shoes].
+Students wear a uniform consisting of a polo shirt, skirt or pants, socks, and shoes.
 After morning prayer and announcements, the young women attend morning classes.
-There is a four-day rotating schedule in which the students have four morning classes but attend three each day.

 After the morning classes, the students and staff come together again for lunch.
 There are new meals each day, plus everyday access to a salad bar, cookies, fruits, vegetables, and a wide selection of drinks.
 During the 45-minute luncheon break, students also have the option to meet with clubs.
 The academy offers more than 25 clubs for students.
 After lunch, students attend three of their four afternoon classes according to the rotating schedule.
 The school day ends with afternoon prayers.

 Traditions

-At the academy, there are many different traditions that are important to the school.
+At the academy, many different traditions are important to the school.
 One tradition is Spirit Week.
 During Spirit Week, students show spirit toward their school by participating in different activities.
 Another tradition is the Mother-daughter tea.
 Mothers come with their daughters and all have tea, bond together, and socialize with others.
 The Alma Mater competition is a competition between all four grades to make videos, skits, or songs to show their love toward the academy and to sing the Alma Mater along with it.
 The Calendar Party is a tradition where each grade gets a certain season assigned to them and the students create a party to represent something that happens in that season.
-The academy also has an annual spring trip abroad to all different places.
+The academy also has an annual spring trip abroad.
 The final annual tradition, the Senior Fashion Show, takes place around the end of the year.

-Seasterhood

-Seasters is what the students have come to call each other at the academy.
-Seasterhood is the term used to represent Sisterhood at The Academy of Saint Elizabeth and students at the academy call their peers seasters to represent that as well as being classmates, they consider themselves as a family.

 Transportation

 Students who attend the academy come from many different municipalities.
 Some of the students take the train to school.
-The NJ Transit stop, Convent Station, is at the front gate to the academy.
+The NJ Transit stop, Convent Station, is at the Academy's front gate.
 The academy provides bus transportation for students who live in Florham Park, Whippany, Hanover, and East Hanover.